Faktatykki/tira-labra-markovjukebox/markovjukebox/documentation/requirement_specification.md

 **Language:** English

+**Programming language:** Java

-**Study Program:** Tietojenkäsittelytieteen kandiohjelma ja maisteriohjelma
+**Study Program:** Tietojenkäsittelytieteen kandidaatti

 ## Subject

 The program is meant to take music in some form (e.g. MIDI files or LilyPond notation) as an input and based on input creates new music.
+Output is going to be most likely a MIDI file and/or notation.

 Plan is that the process of creating new music is going to utilize Markov Chains and Trie data structure.